fleekgonzalo/brice/content/posts/2024/crv-vs-velo.md

 ![crv-vs-velo-cover](/img/2024/crv-vs-velo/cover.png)

-First, let me start with a disclaimer: there are two core components to a DEX that everyone needs to be aware of to understand what follows:
+First, let me test start with a disclaimer: there are two core components to a DEX that everyone needs to be aware of to understand what follows: